Living With A Drug Addict: How To Deal With It Soberly

 A person who has become addicted to drugs or alcohol is no longer in control of their lives.
 Addiction is a disease because no healthy or sane person would choose the life that results from it.
 While these behaviors are challenging to deal with, it is important not to punish or blame the addicted person.

-An awareness a person living with a drug-addicted person must come to is the understanding that the person they once knew is changed through use of drugs.
+An awareness a person living with a drug-addicted person must come to is the understanding that the person they once knew is changed through the use of drugs.
 Drugs don’t simply affect the mind temporarily, they can cause damage and alter a personality significantly while the person is using.
 The first step in living with an addict is understanding the person is not the addiction; they are sick and require professional treatment.

 You can help preserve your sanity by looking at the addiction as an illness, maintaining some distinction between the individual you know and appreciate, and the signs and symptoms of the addiction.